-Student and Parent(s)/Guardian(s) understand that the Student shall be subject to the School District Code of Conduct at all times related to Student's participation in Music Class regardless of location, including travel to and from sites where the Activities take place.
-As a condition of participating in the Activities, Student shall comply with all instructions and safety precautions communicated by school and Activity site officials.
+Student and Parent(s)/Guardian(s) underst Conduct at all times related to Student's participation where the Activities take place.
+As a condition of pand safety precautions communicated by school and articipating in the Activities, Student shall comply w el to and from sites

-We the undersigned Student and Parent(s)/Guardian(s) have read this permission form and understand the nature of the Activities to which it applies and the risk of injury associated with Student's participation in the Activities.
-We also understand and agree to abide by the release, indemnity and assumption of risk provisions of this permission form, which are a necessary condition of Student's enrollment in the Music Class and participation in the Activities.
-We execute this document voluntarily and with full knowledge of the rights we are giving up and the obligations we are assuming.

-PRINT Parent or Guardian Name SIGNATURE of Parent or Guardian Date Parent Email Address PRINT Parent or Guardian Name SIGNATURE of Parent or Guardian Date Parent Email Address PRINT Participant Name SIGNATURE of Participant Date
+We the undersigned Student and Parentonature of the Activities to which it applies and Activities.
+We also understand and agree to abide permission form, which are a necessary condition Activities.
+We execute this document voluntarily obligations we are assuming. by the release, indemnity and assumption of risk of Student's enrollment in the Music Class and p articipation in the x provisions of this participation in the PRINT Parent or Guardian Name SIGNATURE of Parent or Guardian Date Parent Email Address PRINT Participant Name SIGNATURE of Participant Date

-IE MUSIC DEPARTMENT HANDBOOK A AND THE DEPARTMENT HANDBOOK(S) THAT PERTAINS TO ME.

-PRINT Parent or Guardian Name SIGNATURE of Parent or Guardian Date PRINT Student's Name SIGNATURE of Student Date
+I HAVE READ AND UNDERSTAND THE DEPARTMENT HANDBOOK(S) THAT I Mountain High School website on the Perj PERTAINS TO ME.
+Handbook can be for PRINT Parent or Guardian Name SIGNATURE of Parent or Guardian Date

+SIGNATURE of Student

+Date

+PRINT Student's Name